dvedensk/NPS_SAE/README.md

 We conduct an empirical simulation study treating the ACS data from California as our population.
 Results are reported at the PUMA level.

-We take as a response the binary variable HICOV (health insurance coverage) with the following covariates
+We take as a response the binary variable PUBCOV (public subsidized insurance coverage, outside of medicare) with the following covariates
 * age (categorized as 1. under 18, 2.
 18-33, 3.
 34-64, and 4.
 65+)
 * race (Hispanic, white, Asian, Black, other), and
 * sex (male, female)

-* we may also want to explore using "ACCESSINET" (access to internet) as a covariate that may be predictive of one's inclusion into the non-probability sample, but do not do this in the main code yet.
+Please run `tests/create_test_sample.R` to create test samples for you to test your models on.

 The output for each model should contains the following fields
 * `model`: the name of the method